 If a student is not satisfied with the mark they have received in any public exam course, they may request a re-read.
 There is a non-refundable fee for this of $10.
 The higher of the two marks will be used to determine the final mark.
 The deadline for requesting a re-read (when available) will be contained on the published application for re-read.

 Supplementary Exams / Examens de reprise

-Students who have had their June exams deferred or who wish to improve their marks can write supplementary exams in early August.
-Some courses may also be eligible for a supplementary exam in November.
-Students can also request a re-read of the supplementary exam within the timelines published on the application for re-read.
+Students who have had their June exams deferred or who wish to improve their marks can write supplementary exams in early November as per the posted schedule below.
+Once the results of the November supplementary exams are released, students have until November 29th, 2019 to request a re-read of this exam.
+Re-reads are not available for any previous exams at this time.
 The highest of all marks is the one used to determine the final mark.